 An Afghan army post, one of many, arranged in concentric rings around Kabul.
-Mujaheddin would crawl around these posts at night and yell everything from obscenities to invitations to surrender.
+Mujahedin would crawl around these posts at night and yell everything from obscenities to invitations to surrender.
 It often provoked wild gunfire and certainly worked on the nerves of all those inside.

 In the summer of 1988, the whole defense was expected to be swept aside in one final Mujahedin offensive.
 It would have been comparatively easy.
-But it was not to happen for another 5 years.
+But it was not to happen for another five years.

 copyright 2005©David Dienstag